cezarypiatek/cezarypiatek.github.io/src/content/post/structuring-test-projects-for-maintainability/index.md

 - A `{TestSuiteName}SetupFixture` file that holds global setup and teardown logic applied to all tests in that suite (executed before first and after last test).
 When using a `NUnit` then this contains class decorated with [`[SetUpFixture]` attribute](https://docs.nunit.org/articles/nunit/writing-tests/attributes/setupfixture.html).
 For `XUnit` enthusiasts this will be a base type for classes holding test methods.
 This is useful when you want to re-use some infrastructure or state of tested app between all test cases belonging to a given test suits.

 - A `TestCases` directory where test classes live.
-These classes should be simple and focused—each one covering a specific part of the system.
+These classes should be simple and focused — each one covering a specific part of the system.
 They should contains only test methods and noting more.

 This structure makes it easy to scale.
 When you need to test against a different configuration or environment, just add a new test suite.
 Each suite can have its own isolated setup while reusing common helpers from TestFixtures.